kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Enhancement Freeze through Code Freeze: ~4–7 hours a week
 - Code Freeze through Release Day: ~1–4 hours a week

-Note that Enahncements Lead in particular will need to do work **during the week** during the early release, and will need to be available at least daily.
+Note that Enhancements Lead in particular will need to do work **during the week** during the early release, and will need to be available at least daily.

 Enhancements shadows can expect to spend ~10–15 hours a week during the early release until enhancements freeze, and ~1–5 hours a week after enhancements freeze.
 Unlike Enhancements Lead, shadows can expect to do their work largely on weekends if they desire.